AnmolS1/Fraction/README.md

 # Fraction

 This class is pretty basic for now, I'll keep adding to it as I come up with more things.
+Hope it helps anyone looking for something like this.
 Enjoy!

 Instantiation
 -------------